-Located on the west coast of Vancouver Island, Clayoquot Arm Provincial Park encompasses the lower Clayoquot River, Clayoquot Lake and the forested slopes northwest of the Clayoquot Arm of Kennedy Lake.
-The park protects rare old-growth forests of Sitka spruce – a tenacious conifer able to grow in salty, magnesium-rich soils where most other seedlings die.
+Located on the west coast of Vancouver Island, Clayoquot Arm Park encompasses the lower Clayoquot River, Clayoquot Lake and the forested slopes northwest of the Clayoquot Arm of Kennedy Lake.
+The park protects rare old-growth forests of Sitka spruce, the tenacious conifer able to grow in salty, magnesium-rich soils where most other seedlings die.

 Unique flora and fauna, pristine old-growth forests, secluded sandy beaches, uninhabited islets, First Nations cultural sites and a fresh water lake can all be found in the park, which is accessed by boat, canoe, or kayak from Kennedy Lake.
 Clayoquot Arm Park offers many recreational opportunities, including hiking and wilderness camping along the shores of Kennedy Lake, the largest body of fresh water on Vancouver Island.

 Visitors to this park can fish for cutthroat trout, canoe or kayak paddle along the scenic shoreline or observe wildlife in its natural habitat.
 An unusual phenomenon occurs in Clayoquot Arm.
 Sockeye salmon spawn 20 metres below the water surface making for a great viewing opportunity.